-79.2 DISPOSITION OF EXHIBITS, DEPOSITIONS, AND OTHER MATERIALS.
+79.2 DISPOSITION OF EXHIBITS, DEPOSITIONS AND OTHER MATERIALS

-- (a) Withdrawal By Counsel.
-All depositions, exhibits or other materials filed in an action or offered in evidence shall not be considered part of the pleadings in the action and, unless otherwise ordered by the Court, shall be withdrawn by counsel without further Order within six (6) months after final termination of the action. - (b) Disposal By The Clerk.
+- (a) Withdrawal by Counsel.
+All depositions, exhibits or other materials filed in an action or offered in evidence shall not be considered part of the pleadings in the action and, unless otherwise ordered by the Court, shall be withdrawn by counsel without further Order within six (6) months after final termination of the action. - (b) Disposal by the Clerk.
 All depositions, exhibits or other materials not withdrawn by counsel shall be disposed of by the Clerk as waste at the expiration of the withdrawal period.

-79.3 SEALED, OR CONFIDENTIAL DOCUMENTS.
+79.3 SEALED DOCUMENTS

-- (a) Unless otherwise ordered or otherwise specifically provided in these Rules, all documents submitted for a confidential in camera inspection by the Court, which are the subject of a Protective Order, which are subject to an existing order that they be sealed, or which are the subject of a motion for such orders, shall be submitted to the Clerk securely sealed in an envelope approximately 9" x 12" in size, or of such larger size as needed to accommodate the documents. - (b) The envelope containing such documents shall contain a conspicuous notation that it carries "DOCUMENTS UNDER SEAL," "DOCUMENTS SUBJECT TO PROTECTIVE ORDER," or the equivalent. - (c) The face of the envelope shall also contain the case number, the title of the court, a descriptive title of the document and the case caption, unless such information is to be, or has been, included among the information ordered sealed.
-The face of the envelope shall also contain the date of any order, or the reference to any statute permitting the item to be sealed.
-The date of filing of an order formally sealing documents, submitted in anticipation of such an order, shall be added by the Clerk when determined.
+- (a) Unless otherwise ordered or specifically provided in these Rules, all documents which are (1) submitted for an in camera inspection by the Court, (2) covered by a protective or other order requiring that they be filed under seal, or (3) the subject of a motion for such an order, shall be submitted to the Clerk for filing in a securely sealed envelope.
+Proposed orders regarding such documents are not to be filed electronically, but shall be e-mailed to the chambers of the judicial officer presiding over the case for the judge's review and signature. - (b) The face of the envelope containing such documents shall contain a conspicuous notation that it contains "DOCUMENTS UNDER SEAL" or the equivalent.
+It shall also contain the case caption, a descriptive title of the document, unless such information is to be, or has been, included among the information ordered sealed and the date of any order or reference to any statute permitting the item to be sealed.